Lombiq/Orchard-Privacy/Readme.md

-## Project Description
+## Module Description

-Orchard module containing features related to the EU law on the handling of personal data, [The General Data Protection Regulation](http://eur-lex.europa.eu/legal-content/EN/TXT/?qid=1462439808430&uri=CELEX:32016R0679), that is often referred to as GDPR.
-Do not forget to create a privacy policy page that you need to refer.
-Important that using this module will not make your site GDPR compliant.
+Orchard module containing features related to data protection/privacy and the EU law on it, the [General Data Protection Regulation](http://eur-lex.europa.eu/legal-content/EN/TXT/?qid=1462439808430&uri=CELEX:32016R0679) (GDPR).

+Do not forget to create a privacy policy page that you need to link to from the various consent-asking features.

+**Important!** Using this module will not make your site GDPR-compliant alone.

+The module is also available for [DotNest](https://dotnest.com/) sites.

 ## Features